 Unique Enemy: Noo in Stage 2-2, Wall Shotzo in Stage 2-4, and Rockn in Stage 5-4.

 Victory Cake: Each stage (excepting boss battles) ends with the characters having a nice picnic, and a little mini-game in which Kirby can earn some extra items, including a health-restoring slice of cake.

 There's one Crystal Shard in Neo Star's own 4-4...
 Our hero finds himself in a room with a large rock in the center, with molten lava creating cracks in it.
 You see the red of the lava and the black of the stone, so surely this must call for Fire-Bomb!
 No?
 How about Fire-Rock?
 That doesn't work either?
 How about Bomb-Bomb?
 Fire-Fire?
 Rock-Rock?
 No, you destroy that seemingly impenetrable stone in front of you by using Ice.
 Yes, your rock will practically shatter to pieces if Kirby either breathes some frosty gales in its direction or rolls himself a giant snowball into it.
 You scientifically inclined folks may try to use the fact that ice plays an integral part of rock decomposition as an explanation for this, but it can hardly stand to the fact that you just used every violent explosive Kirby has access to in this game...

-Wall Crawl: Rock + Cutter has a one-in-six chance of turning you into a statue of Rick the Hamster, who can can "jump" up a wall indefinitely.
+Wall Jump: Rock + Cutter has a one-in-six chance of turning you into a statue of Rick the Hamster, who can can ascend walls in this manner (and doesn't even need to alternate walls to do it).
 This is vital for getting one Crystal Shard in Stage 3-3.